UniversalPayload/spec/docs/chapter2-payload-image-format.rst

    information.
 Refer to :ref:`chapter-payload-handoff-format` /options/upl-image node for more information.
 #.
 Platform Init calls the "tianocore" image entry point function (“load” +
-   “entry-start” or “new base address” + “entry-start”), passing the handoff information along.
+   “entry” or “new base address” + “entry”), passing the handoff information along.
 #.
 Tianocore starts executing, locates the firmware volumes and starts up
    normally.